Find out about the funding available to support refugee families

 * from 01 April 2021

-All Adult (over-19) Refugees must be given to access to formal ESOL classes for 8 hours per week.
+All Adult (over-19) refugees must be given access to formal ESOL classes for 8 hours per week.
 In order to support this, the Home Office can provide £850 per adult refugee which can be used to contribute toward running classes, paying ESOL fees or providing childcare where this is a barrier to attendance.
 This will be payable from the Home Office to your Lead Sponsor.
 If a family member is 18 on arrival, you can claim the rate for them when they turn 19.
 Your Lead Sponsor will receive a claim form from the Home Office once a family has been allocated to your Group, and Reset will be reminding you to have this completed!
 Your Lead Sponsor will need to upload this form via MoveIT.

 Each year, the Home Office have a fund to cover exceptional child care costs (this was £600,000 in 2021/22).
 Strategic Migration Partnerships in each region and nation can put in bids to draw down from this funding.
 Please ensure you approach your SMP if you identify a need to access this funding.